-Ensure your behaviour is consistent with the expectations of the Code of Conduct and other policies and procedures;

-- Speak up and take action when you encounter behaviour that is not consistent with Badger's expectations; - Participate in the investigation of alleged inappropriate behaviour when asked to do so; - Demonstrate improved behaviour; and - Ask your manager to clarify policies, procedures, expectations, etc.
+- Ensure your behavior is consistent with the expectations of the Code of Conduct and other policies and procedures. - Speak up and take action when you encounter behavior that is not consistent with Badger's expectations. - Participate in the investigation of alleged inappropriate behavior when asked to do so. - Demonstrate improved behavior. - Ask your manager to clarify policies, procedures, expectations, etc.